 We involve parents, grandparents and carers as much as possible in our trips and have received some fantastic feedback as a result.
 Our regular trips are a great opportunity for the children to be involved in a diverse range of experiences which may otherwise not be available to them.
 See our gallery of recent trips we have taken.

-We're pleased to announce that we're working alongside A Better Start Southend in 2017, who are working alongside us to provide specialist support for children and families in language and communication skills.
+We have been working with A Better Start Southend since 2017, they are supporting us to provide specialist support for children and families in language and communication skills.

 Contact us for more information about language and communications provision and the support offered by A Better Start Southend.